zencart/documentation/content/user/first_steps/server_requirements.md

 ## SSL, OpenSSL, cURL

 *   Zen Cart requires cURL to be installed/compiled into PHP with OpenSSL.
 If this capability is not available, a message to that effect will be displayed during the initial installation's system-inspection, however it will still allow installation anyway.
 It is up to you to ensure cURL is enabled.
 Consult your hosting company for assistance.
 *   You should always use HTTPS (SSL) on your store.
 Yes, [you really do need an SSL certificate](/user/first_steps/yes_you_need_ssl/).
 Be sure to regularly test your site's SSL (https) using [www.ssllabs.com/ssltest/](https://www.ssllabs.com/ssltest/index.html) and have your hosting company resolve all reported issues.
-If your hosting company doesn't know how to resolve the issues to at least a "B" rating, find another hosting company.
+If your hosting company doesn't know how to resolve the issues to at least a "B" rating, find a more reliable hosting company.

 ## Apache